oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ### Provision the cluster

 Our Terraform definitions are ready.
-Now we can provision the cluster.
-First initialize Terraform workspace and plan the changes:
+Now you can provision the cluster.
+First, initialize Terraform workspace and plan the changes:

 ```bash
 # download modules and providers.
 Initialize state.